Ticks and Tick Control

 pets should be thoroughly treated to control ticks that have dropped

-off the dog and that reside in harborage areas.
+off the dog, and that reside in harborage areas.

-Where Ticks Reside:
+Where Ticks Reside

-Ticks like to reside in crack and crevices, behind baseboards, window and door frames, upper portions of structures, and the locatlized areas used by dogs.
+Ticks like to reside in crack and crevices, behind baseboards, window and door frames, upper portions of structures, and the localized areas used by dogs.
 They will move to avoid detection.
 They don't have the same type of larvae, like the fleas; you do not have to broadcast as a surface spray over the entire surface as you would spray for a flea treatment.

-Recommended Products Inside:
+Recommended Products Inside

-- Residual Insecticides: Recommended residual insecticides inside would be Bifen IT or Conquer or Pivot Ultra Aerosol .
+- Residual Insecticides: Recommended residual insecticides inside would be Bifen IT, Conquer or Pivot Ultra Aerosol .
 Mix the Conquer (1 oz per gallon of water) or Bifen IT ( 1 oz per gallon of water).
 Spray the edged of the room and pet areas.
 If you have hard floor surfaces, the Pivot Ultra Aerosol would adhere to the surface better and it is ready to use.

 - Non-Residual, Contact Sprays: Non residual space sprays that contain Pyrethrins such as CB 80 may be useful to supplement the residual sprays.
 It may used on a daily basis and is a contact killer.